caperso/react-observable-examples/src/playground/2.Booking/README.md

 `Order` gives the basic info of customer, including name, age,seat class

-`Luggage` gives the luggage info of this order,
+`Luggage` gives the luggage info of this order

+So, we let `reselect` in.

+Also, we are using `react-final-form` to handle the Payment form.